 When you have a newborn, problems like colic and reflux are tough to ignore.
-But it’s easy to let a something like cradle cap go.
-With the expectation (or hope 🥴) that it will resolve on its own in time.
+But in those postpartum days, itâs a little easier to have patience with something like dry skin and wait to remove cradle cap.
+With the expectation (or hope đ„Ž) that it will resolve on its own in time.

 What is baby cradle cap?

-Cradle cap, or seborrhoeic dermatitis, looks like yellow or brown scales on your baby’s scalp.
+Cradle cap, or seborrhoeic dermatitis, looks like yellow or brown scales on your babyâs scalp.

 Other places you might find traces of baby cradle cap: